layerarch/layerarch.github.io/pages/terms.md

 # Contact Us

-If you have any questions about these Terms and Conditions, You can contact us:
+If you have any questions about these Terms and Conditions, You can contact us: [contact@layerarch.ca](mailto:contact@layerarch.ca)

-- By email: example@example.com